linemos/introduction-to-kubernetes/tasks/setup-and-installation.md

   - Create a project
 6) Install Google Cloud command-line tool (gcloud).
   - Follow the guide [here](https://cloud.google.com/sdk/downloads).
-  - Gcloud is successfully installed if you can run:
-      ```
-      gcloud init
-      ```
+  - Do **all steps** in the guide until you have typed:  `gcloud init`.
-      - Choose option 1 when you are asked about the configuration.
+      - Authenticate in the browser when you are asked to.
-      - When asked about what project you want to use, chose the one you created earlier.
-      - This will open a tab in your browser where you will login with your chosen Google-account.
+      - Choose to create a new project.
+      You will have to give it a name and it will be given a unique **project ID** that we will use in the rest of the workshop.

       **After the init process is finished**
-      - Go to the Google Cloud Console in your browser and search in the search field for Google Compute Engine API.
+      - Go back to the [Google Cloud Console](https://console.cloud.google.com/) in your browser and search in the search field for *Google Compute Engine API*.
       - Click *enable*.

 7) Install Kubernetes command-line tool (kubectl).
-Run the following command in the terminal to install: `gcloud components install kubectl`
+This is installed by the following command in the terminal to install: `gcloud components install kubectl`
 8) Install maven: https://maven.apache.org/install.html
   - Check that maven is installed by typing `mvn -v` in the terminal